 If you are a UK taxpayer, using Gift Aid means that for every pound you give, we can claim an extra 25 pence from HM Revenue & Customs, provided that your total donations are not more than four times what you have paid in income tax and/or capital gains tax in that tax year (6 April to 5 April).
 Also, if you pay tax at a rate of 40% or above, you can claim the difference between the higher and basic rate on your donations.

-The easiest way to Gift Aid your past, present and future donations is to complete and submit the online form below.
+To Gift Aid your past, present and future donations is to complete and submit the online form below.

 Please notify ICIN if you:

 - Want to cancel this declaration